Smart-Dev118/Smart-Dev118/README.md

   />
 </picture>

-I'm Hiroyuki Kazunaka, a senior web & Mobile Developer.
+I'm Hiroyuki Kazunaka, a Senior Web & Mobile Developer with real-world experience building high-performance, scalable applications across both web and mobile platforms.
+I specialize in full-stack development using JavaScript and TypeScript, working with frameworks like React, Next.js, and React Native to create modern, responsive user experiences.
+My stack of choice is often the MERN stack, and I use tools like Tailwind CSS to deliver clean, intuitive UIs.